nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 different stylistic ways (like `Option` etc) where e.g. refinement types and common fields are less important; however, I do find the setup described in this blog post appealing.

+#### Type parameters, GADTs, etc

+One other detail I want to note.
+At least to start, I anticipate a requirement that every type in the hierarchy has the same set of type parameters (just like an `enum` today).
+If you use the "inline" syntax, this is implicit, but you'll have to write it explicitly with the out of line syntax (we could permit reordering, but there should be a 1-to-1 correspondence).
+This simplifies the type-checker and ensures that this is more of an incremental step in complexity when compared to today's enums, versus the giant leap we could have otherwise -- loosening this rule also interacts with monomorphization and specialization, but I'll dig into that more another time.

 ### Conclusion